pupil-labs/pupil-docs/src/invisible/enrichments/overview.md

         {
           title: "Reference image mapper",
           to: "/invisible/enrichments/reference-image-mapper",
-          text: "Our markerless solution to map gaze data from the real world onto a reference image.",ga
+          text: "Our markerless solution to map gaze data from the real world onto a reference image.",
           img: "reference_image_mapper_header.png",
         },
         {